coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: Cannot interpret this number as a value of type @type

      The number notation registered for :token:`type` does not support the given number.
-This error is given when the interpretation function returns :g:`None`, or if the interpretation is registered only for integers or non-negative integers, and the given number has a fractional or exponent part or is negative.
+This error is given when the :term:`interpretation` function returns :g:`None`, or if the interpretation is registered only for integers or non-negative integers, and the given number has a fractional or exponent part or is negative.